brainwavecollective/stone-os/README.md

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.
+Get at me if you have an interest in contributing to this project.

 ## License